A data serialization language for expressing clear API messages, config files, etc.

 Optional top-level curlies, multi-line string literals, trailing commas, comments, underscores in numeric literals, etc.

-See an example package.json vs a (hypotetical) Ziggy version.
+See an example package.json vs a (hypothetical) Ziggy version.

 {